What Entrepreneurs Should Know About The Pegasus Leaks

 Once infected, Pegasus gains full control of your phone.
 It can read encrypted messages (even on “secure” programs like Telegram or WhatsApp, go through your files, track your location, and even turn the microphone on to record private conversations.

 In a recent interview, Edward Snowden argued that this new spyware makes your phone “worse than a spy in your pocket”.
 For businesses, a new front is opening in the fight against industrial espionage.

 Who was targeted?

-A data leak, purported to come from NSO group, listed 50,000 phone numbers which may have been targeted by clients of the firm.
+A data leak, purported to come from the NSO group, listed 50,000 phone numbers that may have been targeted by clients of the firm.
 Those targeted include American and British citizens.

 The clients asking for this access were mainly governments, but NSO has apparently also been selling its services to smaller municipal administrations and even local police departments.

 What’s more, the line between state and secular is not always clear.
 The ruler of Dubai seems to have been using Pegasus to spy on his ex-wife and daughter, while in Mexico, the spyware has been implicated in the murder of journalists who criticised a local drug cartel.